 I thought I knew what agony was, turns out I had only known pain.
 It was not until my pain became sickness that I truly got a taste of agony.
 Not until I read the burnt pages of my soul did I understand.
 The days I laid on the bathroom floor screaming into my hands and begging for relief.
 The nights I dreaded to sleep for fear I would not wake up.
 The people I lost because they could not handle my suffering for they did not understand.
 The hopelessness when you beg for help and no one listens or believes you.
 Living everyday as if it’s your last because you have been so close to death.
 Grateful for the people who decided you were worth sticking around for, and even more so for the stories that give hope.

 I could go on for days explaining all the ways that Ben’s words and story helped me to keep going and still does to this day.
 How the songs gave me a voice when I was to tired to speak.
 I will admit, it is hard sometimes to listen too, the feelings are so raw and emotional.
 I ask myself often why I never said any of this face to face?
 Four chances and nothing.
 What do you say?
 How do you begin?
 I do not like to live with regret I can do something about but I have to believe that THIS is the way it was supposed to be.
 I was meant to write it down and share it in written words instead.
-It is significant because a few weeks after the first show in Lubbock 2015, I wrote down my feelings for the first time ever.
 My first poem was born from that inspiring night and my writings have grounded me as my life imploded around me.
 I am finally able to express my pain and thoughts and it was inspired by Ben, the band, a few other amazing people who encouraged me to break through fear and find the courage to share my story.
 So now I have no regrets when it comes to this amazing experience!

 In closing I leave you with that poem and one last thank you before I sound like a broken record…..